dietercastel/SAE/README.md

 Time in seconds a session should last.
 It's advised to set this session as short as possible.
 The default value makes the session last for 20 minutes as suggested by [OWASP](https://www.owasp.org/index.php/Session_Management#How_to_protect_yourself_4).
 The session will also end on closing of the browser.

 ### sessionRefreshTime (Integer, Optional)
-Default value: `600`
+Default value: `300`
-Time in seconds a session will be extended with if the user remains active.
-Each request can extend the session lifetime if it's nearing it's end.
-Unless the session has passed it's absolute expiry time.
+Time in seconds the session lifetime will be extended with if there is HTTP activity.
+Each request can extend the session lifetime if it's nearing it's end if the session hasn't passed it's absolute expiry time.

 ### sessionAbsoluteExpiry (Integer, Optional)
 Default value: `21600`